modernxmpp/modernxmpp/docs/meetings/2019-01-brussels.md

 ### XMPP Address / Jabber ID
  - XMPP Address input: Always use one field.
 Never split into localpart and domain part.
-If possible do autocomplete on the server part in drop down
+If possible do auto-complete on the server part in drop down

 ### Group chats / channels:
  - Private group chat (or groupchat)

     - members only
-    - Jid visibility: all
+    - JID visibility: all
     - MAM: yes
     - not listed (non public)
-    - peristence
+    - persistence
     - users can invite. default off. (does this need to be configurable?)
     - subject editability: owner only (probably make it configurable?)
     - disallow pm

  - Public channel
     - public / everyone can join
     - MAM: yes